PJC-1/photo_app/readme.md

-* Sprint 2: From the set of links on the navbar the user will be able to visit "News Feed" page that features a randomized feed of all the users photos.
+* Sprint 2: From the set of links on the nav-bar the user will be able to visit "News Feed" page that features a randomized feed of all the users photos.
 These titles will be links for the posts page.
 The user will be able to user a search bar at the top of the page to search for photos by a tag name, after clicking search the user will be redirected to a view that shows randomized results of the search query.
 The news feed page features paginating to ensure a smooth and fast experience in terms of loading time.